 - 1 red chili (sliced)

-- ½ TSP freshly ground black pepper or white pepper
+- ½ teaspoon freshly ground black pepper or white pepper

-- chopped coriander and sliced spring onion for garnish
+- chopped chives, sliced spring onion or red chillies for garnish

 - Wash the rice until running cold water until the water from the rice runs clear.